Misfits-Rebels-Outcasts/ShaderMuse/README.md

 https://apps.apple.com/us/app/nodef-photo-filters-effects/id1640788489

+## Why Digital Compositing?

+Why go through all the trouble?
+Why not just put everything in code?

-We can further add Smoke to Fire using a Fractal Brownian Motion Noise Shader.
+For example, we can further add Smoke to Fire using a Fractal Brownian Motion Noise Shader.
 The source code of this shader is also available in the repo.

 0. Original Image
 1. Photo Effect Noir